dgrnbrg/spiral/README.md

 ### core.async based

 With Spiral, you can leverage the power of core.async in your Ring handlers.
-Now, you can park on your database and REST requests using `<!` and `!>'!
+Now, you can park on your database and REST requests using `<!` and `!>`!
 Soon, there will be syntax sugar for making this trivial.

 ### Forwards and Backwards compatible with Ring

 Spiral is 100% compatible with normal Ring.
 Want to use your Ring handler in an Spiral app?
-Just use `sync->async-hander`.
+Just use `sync->async-handler`.
 What about mounting an Spiral handler into a normal Ring add? `async->sync-handler`.
 Maybe you'd like to use the huge body of existing Ring middleware in your Spiral app: try `sync->async-middleware`.
 Or maybe you'd like to use async middleware with your synchronous Ring app: just use `async->sync-middleware`.

 Spiral also includes a complete set of optimized ports of Ring middleware.
-These ports includes a ported test suite, so you can feel comfortable in the logic being executed.
+These ports include a ported test suite, so you can feel comfortable in the logic being executed.

 ### Integration with standard servers